 It is often a normal part of life to have a drink with dinner or enjoy an alcoholic beverage with friends or coworkers once in a while.
 However, there are drinking patterns that are dangerous.
 The U.S. Centers for Disease Control and Prevention (CDC) calls problematic drinking excessive drinking and classifies these patterns as binge drinking, heavy drinking, and alcohol use disorder (AUD).

-In the U.S., 88,000 people die every year from alcohol-related harm, from issues ranging from drunken-driving car accidents to liver cancer.
-About 1 in 10 working-age adults, between the ages of 20 and 64, die because of alcohol issues.
-Understanding how much alcohol is too much can help you monitor your own drinking patterns and recognize if a loved one is suffering from alcohol abuse.
+In the U.S., 88,000 people die every year from alcohol-related harm, from issues ranging from drunk-driving car accidents to liver cancer.
+About 1 in 10 working-age adults, between the ages of 20 and 64, dies because of alcohol issues.
+Understanding how much alcohol is too much can help you monitor your own drinking patterns and recognize if a loved one is struggling with alcohol abuse.

 The CDC and NIAAA clearly state that any amount of drinking has some risks associated with it.
 There is no such thing as “no-risk” drinking, but you can engage in low-risk drinking.
 An NIAAA chart shows that women should drink no more than three drinks on any single day while men should drink no more than four drinks on any given day.
 Consuming more than seven drinks per week for women, and more than 14 drinks per week for men, puts them in danger of more serious health problems.
 These guidelines are considered the standard for moderate drinking.

 It is essential to know the serving sizes of alcoholic beverages before one can practice moderate drinking.
 One serving of alcohol is equal to:

 A study published in 2018 found there is a point when the amount of alcohol consumed becomes harmful.
 This occurs with 100 grams per week, or about six glasses of wine.
 This amount on a regular basis can increase the risk of chronic diseases and early death.